-In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
+In the event that you do not feel able to follow the schools protected disclosure policy but remain concerned you must discuss your concerns with an appropriate independent board.
 In this situation you could contact:

-NSPCC Whistleblowing helpline: 0800 028 0285
+NSPCC Protected disclosure helpline: 0800 028 0285

-11. Key Safeguarding Roles and Responsibilities: (see Appendix D)
+11. Key Safeguarding Roles and Responsibilities